• Skip to primary navigation

 • If you are vegetarian or vegan, use soy sauce instead of the fish sauce.
 Other fresh herbs, such as basil, mint or parsley may be substituted for cilantro.

-Looking for more salad inspiration?
-Here are some of my favorites on the blog:
+Looking for more simple salad inspiration?
+Here are some of my favorite recipes:

 If you make this Thai Noodle Salad recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡